 Dr. Jekyll and Mr. Hyde is one of the famous classic tales of the Victorian Era and for good reason.
 It explores themes of addiction, personal responsibility, unconscious desires, the rigidity of Victorian norms, morality, and the duality of man.
-One thing people have long debated is whether or not Jekyll should be considered responsible for Hyde’s actions.
-The criminal trial would be an interesting one with strong arguments by both his Vista drug attorney and the prosecutor, but Hyde would probably ultimately end up in a mental health facility.
+One thing people have long debated is whether or not Jekyll should be considered responsible for Mr. Hyde’s crimes.
+The criminal trial would be an interesting one with strong arguments by both his defense attorney and the prosecutor, but Mr. Hyde would probably ultimately end up in a mental health facility.

 Voluntary Intoxication and Addiction

-Eventually Hyde becomes strong enough that he can take over without the use of the serum and it is only at this point that Jekyll would no longer be responsible for his actions because he would be considered legally insane.
+Eventually Mr. Hyde becomes strong enough that he can take over without the use of the serum and it is only at this point that Dr. Jekyll would no longer be responsible for his actions because he would be considered legally insane.
 Essentially, this would be the same as someone taking so much LSD that they started to feel like they were taking the drug even when they were sober.
-They may not be responsible for their actions, but at this point, they would need to be institutionalized if they were considered a threat to the public.
+They may not be responsible for their actions, but at this point, they would need to be institutionalized if they were considered a threat to the public -and Mr. Hyde’s crimes would certainly make him a threat to the public.

-While Vista criminal lawyers tend to avoid using the insanity defense because it usually results in the person being confined in a mental health facility for longer than they would be in prison, it is a viable defense for people who truly need this kind of treatment because they can no longer be in control of their actions.
-This would certainly be the case with Jekyll since Jekyll eventually becomes unable to replicate the potion required to turn himself back after becoming Hyde and will eventually be stuck as Hyde permanently.
-At this point, it’s likely that while Hyde would resist confinement, Jekyll would plead for such an option as he eventually resorts to suicide in order to stop Hyde in the book.
+While criminal lawyers tend to avoid using the insanity defense because it usually results in the person being confined in a mental health facility for longer than they would be in prison, it is a viable defense for people who truly need this kind of treatment because they can no longer be in control of their actions.
+This would certainly be the case with Dr. Jekyll since he eventually becomes unable to replicate the potion required to turn himself back after becoming Mr. Hyde and will eventually be stuck as Mr. Hyde permanently.
+At this point, it’s likely that while Mr. Hyde would resist confinement, Jekyll would plead for such an option as he eventually resorts to suicide in order to stop Mr. Hyde’s crimes in the book.

 Creative Commons Image by Paul Jackson